-Fort St. John's water system has 5 shallow wells which are sealed and covered and are located in Taylor on the Peace River.
-All wells are currently mounded, and periodically submerged during the freshet.
-The wells are pumped to the High Lift Pump Station and then pumped through 11 kilometers of pipeline to the City of Fort St. John’s water treatment facility.
-The average flow is 9000 cubic meters per day.
+Fort St. John's water system has 5 shallow wells that are sealed and covered and are located in Taylor on the Peace River.
+All wells are currently mounded and periodically submerged during the freshet.
+The wells are pumped to the High Lift Pump Station and then pumped through 11 kilometres of pipeline to the City of Fort St. John’s water treatment facility.
+The average flow is 9,000 cubic meters per day.

 Fluoridation - The current program started in 1963.
 It uses 25% Hydrofluorosilicic Acid for fluoridation.
 A monthly sample is regularly sent to an accredited lab for analysis.
 The

 process is automated and the target concentration is 0.7 to 0.9 milligrams per litre.
 The Canadian Drinking Water Guidelines permit 1.5 milligrams per litre.